Degrees & Majors

 Graduate courses in bilingual/English as a second language give teachers additional training to work with non-English speaking or limited English speaking students at the early childhood, middle childhood and secondary school levels.

-Successful completion of the non-degree online ESOL endorsement coursework and a portfolio qualifies a person to teach ESOL in pre-kindergarten through 12th grade.
+Successful completion of Georgia State's non-degree online ESOL endorsement coursework and a portfolio qualifies a person to teach ESOL in pre-kindergarten through 12th grade.
 Students seeking only the non-degree online ESOL endorsement must be admitted to the College of Education & Human Development as a non-degree student.
 All courses in the non-degree online ESOL endorsement must be completed online.
 No other courses may apply.

 Event Management Undergraduate Certificate